 MP for Croydon East

-Natasha Irons is Labour (Co-op) MP for Croydon East, elected in 2024.
-She sits on the Culture, Media and Sport Committee and has previously served on committees for the Public Office (Accountability) Bill and the Mental Health Bill [HL], reflecting involvement in public accountability, health policy and culture.
+Natasha Irons is a Labour (Co-op) MP for Croydon East, elected on 4 July 2024.
+She currently serves on the Culture, Media and Sport Committee (from October 2024) and has previously sat on committees linked to the Public Office (Accountability) Bill and the Mental Health Bill, reflecting engagement with public services and accountability.

 Generated 21 February 2026